Here’s the perfect strawberry sorbet recipe to try this summer. It’s light and refreshing and will cool you right down in the warm weather.

 • Coconut flakes: Adding coconut flakes to your sorbet can give it a tropical twist.

-Top tips for making strawberry sorbet
+Top tips for making homemade strawberry sorbet

 • Freeze the canister of your ice cream maker ahead of time.
 A frozen canister will help the sorbet freeze faster and result in a smoother texture.